N-SUDY/moderator-bot/README.md

 - Required: python3.x, poetry/pip
 - Clone this repo
-- Telegram API Service on port 5326
+- Telegram API Service on port 5326(you can run systemd unit in systemd/)
 - Move the .env.dist text template to .env and configure him
 - First start use `!reload` for parsing members and permissions